mk23/snmpy/README.md

     SNMPY-MIB::snmpyPuppetStatusFailure = INTEGER: 0

 ### log_processor ###
-The `log_processor` plugin provides simple key-value data from the contents of a constantly-appended log file, and behaves similarly to the `file_value` plugin except it is able to immediately react to new data as well as rotation events.
+The `log_processor` module provides simple key-value data from the contents of a constantly-appended log file, and behaves similarly to the `file_value` module except it is able to immediately react to new data as well as rotation events.
 Configuration items which must be specified are:

 ```yaml
 module: log_processor